mch/nordichack/README.md

 search for part number 263165 to see if your model might work.

-The long term goal is to allow for control of treadmill speed and incline, easy contruction of traing programs, and recording fitness data, including heart rate (via a USB ANT+ dongle).
+The long term goal is to allow for control of treadmill speed and incline, easy construction of training programs, and recording fitness data, including heart rate (via a USB ANT+ dongle).

 # Interface hardware